marcelpetrick/DevNotes/BeenThereSeenThat/20231117_NVIDIA_II_Tailoring_LLMs_to_Your_Use_Case/README.md

 2. you want to save money and reduce latency
 3. you want a smaller model (fewer parameters) that was trained to imitate a larger one

-## exmaple app 1: domain taILORED SUMMARIZTEATION WITH HOSTED llm apiS
+## example app 1: domain tailored summarization WITH HOSTED llm apiS
 * domain tailored summarization: typical downstream client only read from the API
 ![](img00.png)
 ![](img00.png)